matthewbinshtok/To-Do-List-React/README.md

 You must have React and its dependencies (Node.js, NDM) installed in order to run this app.

-After cloning the repository, navigate to the folder locally.

-Run the following command:
+After cloning the repository, navigate to the folder locally, then run the following command:

 ```bash
 $ npm start
 ```
+The app should open in your preferred browser.

 ## Functionality